seregazhuk/php-pinterest-bot/README.md

 ## Conversations

 ### Write a message
-Write a message to user by id.
+Write a message to a user by id.
 You may specify one user by id, or pass an array of user ids.

 ```php
 $bot->conversations->sendMessage($userId, 'message text');